 Frogbelly and Symphony is an international band, splitting its time between Sheffield, UK, and Brooklyn, NY.
-Members Liz and Tom Hanley, Ben Trott, and Ray Rizzo come from a wide variety of musical backgrounds, bringing in a world of influences to their expressively executed experimental tunes.
-The influence of traditional folk music and poetry is evident, but the prog and post-punk vibes can't be ignored either.
+Members Liz and Tom Hanley, Ben Trott, and Ray Rizzo come from a wide variety of musical backgrounds.
+Frogbelly music has no specific genre, but rather encompasses them all.
+The influence of traditional music and poetry is evident, but the progressive and post-punk vibes can't be ignored either.

 Liz Hanley, raised in an Irish family in Boston Massachusetts learned her traditional Irish and American folk repertoire from her father and grandfather.
 She studied classical violin at NYU and has been a Brooklyn resident for over 10 years.
 She's an active contributor to the traditional music scene in NYC and has toured with several folk and rock ensembles.